In this How to Map Processes blog we teach you how to quickly create powerful process diagrams. This will help you:

 So now you know how to map a process the question is which process do you start with?
 If you’re a growing business looking to build discipline around your processes so that you can scale effectively we recommend looking at our free Business on a Page template.
 This one page exercise helps you identify key processes and discuss which ones to start with.
 Once downloaded you can get going with your new found mapping skills.

 Remember – whatever anyone may tell you – you only need a pen and piece of paper to map out a simple process.
 You don’t need to be an expert in BPMN or a master of a drawing software tool.
 Anyone can learn how to map a process easily.
-Take back control and learn to how to map a process in your organisation, its a vital skill you won’t regret learning.
+Take back control and learn to how to map a process in your organisation, it’s a vital skill you won’t regret learning.

 Skore is the Process Mapping and Improvement Software designed to be used and understood by everyone in any organisation.
-You can sign up for a free, no obligation trial here and start process mapping today.